dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/building_your_form.md

 ![Copying a field.](../images/formbuilder_4.png)

 In addition to form fields, Screendoor lets you add blocks of text, section breaks, and page breaks.
-Press or drag a button in the &ldquo;Non-Input&rdquo; section of the left pane to add formatting.
+Press or drag a button in the "Non-Input" section of the left pane to add formatting.

 ![Adding formatting.](../images/formbuilder_5.png)